deficollective/defiscan/src/content/protocols/uniswap-v2-ethereum.md

 | GovernorBravoDelegator | \_setImplementation | Updates the implementation of the `GovernorBravoDelegate` (DAO) contract whwere the `GovernorBravoDelegator` is pointing to.
 The permisison to call this function lies with the admin, which is the TimeLock contract.
 The new contract specifies the implementation for the GovernorBravo (DAO) contract.                                                                                                               | Timelock                                                               |
 | GovernorBravoDelegate  | \_setPendingAdmin   | Set a new address for the admin of the GovernorBravo.
 The new appointed admin has to call `_acceptAdmin` before the transfer of admin rights is final.                                                                                                                                                                                                                                                                   | Timelock                                                               |
 | GovernorBravoDelegate  | \_acceptAdmin       | A newly appointed admin of the Governor has to call `_acceptAdmin`.                                                                                                                                                                                                                                                                                                                                                      | only Pending Admin (assigned via setPendingAdmin), currently 0-address |

-## Dependencies

-No external dependency has been found.

-## Exit Window

-The protocol fees can be changed by the DAO.
-A `Timelock` protects the contracts and updates are governed by the `GovernorBravoDelegator` contract.
-The lock period is at least two days and up to 30 days for governance actions.
-If the fee switch gets ever activated it fixed at 1/6 of the LP collected fees.
-When a proposal is created (at least 2.5M Uni), the community can cast their votes during a 3 day voting period.
-If a majority, and at least 4M votes are cast for the proposal, it is queued in the Timelock, and may be executed in a minimum of 2 days.

-# Security Council

-No security council needed because on-chain governance is in place.